URiem/geography-game/README.md

 ##### Site owner
 As the site owner, I want users to ...
 1. ... interact with the game, stay engaged and enjoy the challenge.
-2. ... return to the game in the future.

 ### Scope